squares-ui/squares-ui/graphs/README.txt

-Each folder in '/graphs/' represents the ability to talk to, and visualise output from a different destination device.
+Each folder in '/graphs/' represents the ability to talk to, and visualise output from a different destination technology.

 Each folder name MUST match (case sensitive) the <name> entry in "./connectors/<name>.json"